pmagdon/cloud_detection/docs/source/introduction.rst

 information of the surface characteristic of clear-sky images [BrWZ15]_.
 This represents an impediment for remote sensing applications [ZCWH12]_ using automatic processing algorithms [HHVD10]_.
 For instance, the presence of clouds can cause false change detections or wrong land cover classification.
-Other cases where cloud presence can be problematic are surface studies like vegetation monitoring [HeCy09]_ or time series analysis.
+Other cases where cloud presence can be problematic are surface studies like vegetation monitoring [HeCy09]_ or time-series analysis.
 This leads to a reduced accuracy of the map products created using satellite imagery with cloud presence [BrWZ15]_.
 To avoid biased results, the erroneous values of the cloudy pixels should not be considered in these analysis [HeCy09]_.
 For excluding these values from the calculations, cloud masks are employed.
 An example of a cloud mask can be a raster file with boolean values: True for clear sky pixels and False for cloudy pixels.
 By multiplying